garynth41/Statistics-with-Python-Specialization/Understanding and Visualizing Data with Python/Week1/readme.md

 # Key Concepts
-  --Develop an outlook for the course and summarize future concepts and objectives --Explore various uses of statistics and examine where data originates from --Properly identify various data types and understand the different uses for each --Understand the basic functions of Python to import, clean, and manage data
+ -Develop an outlook for the course and summarize future concepts and objectives -Explore various uses of statistics and examine where data originates from -Properly identify various data types and understand the different uses for each -Understand the basic functions of Python to import, clean, and manage data